 Reference to 'drugs' is an emotive issue.
 Society as a whole is anxious about the effects of drug misuse and yet does not always clarify its understanding of the issues.
-Different groups in society have different perceptions of the dangers and acceptability of different drug types - including the increasing risk and misuse of vapes and vape devices.

-In some circles drugs and vapes can be glamourised and the subject open to misunderstandings.
-Drugs and vape education in primary schools can cause alarm and yet is essential if we are to equip our children with the necessary skills, understanding and knowledge to move confidently into adult life.
+Different groups in society have different perceptions of the dangers and acceptability of different drug types.
+In some circles drugs can be glamourised and the subject open to misunderstandings.
+Drugs education in primary schools can cause alarm and yet is essential if we are to equip our children with the necessary skills, understanding and knowledge to move confidently into adult life.

 We have a responsibility to inform our children of the facts relating to the substances they will and do encounter in their environment.
-In many cases they will have already experienced the effect of drugs and vapes in the adults around them.
+In many cases they will have already experienced the effect of drugs in the adults around them.
 It is important that we are sensitive to the experiences that children may have.

-We will not tolerate the misuse of drugs or vapes within the schools and their grounds.
+We will not tolerate the misuse of drugs within the schools and its grounds.
 This includes adults who come on to the school premises and may be intoxicated or in possession of illegal drugs.

-Our schools and Central Office are no-smoking/no-vaping areas and we request all adults to refrain from smoking (including use of e cigarettes or vape devices) around Trust premises.
+Our school is a no-smoking area and we request all adults to refrain from smoking around the premises.
 This has also been extended to after-school fund-raising events.